CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 ### 1Password

 * `+` Per-user access controls.
+* `+` Since 1Password is specifically designed for the purpose of securely storing and sharing secrets, it provides a good user experience and is already in wide use.
 * `+` We can restrict the vault to project engineers according to the principle of least access.
 * `+` The 1Password vault is a central source of truth on secrets.